yassinefourati/architecture_patterns/README.md

-# Spring Boot Architecture Patterns — Working Examples
+# Spring Boot Architecture Patterns

 A multi-module Maven project where each module is a self-contained, runnable Spring Boot application demonstrating one architecture pattern.
 Each module has its own README explaining the pattern, the structure, and how to run it.